 Your host blog will also likely let you have a bio section at the end of your guest post, where you can talk about yourself more—and link to your blog.
 If the host blog doesn’t allow you to have a bio or link back to your blog, I’d personally recommend moving on and pitching another site that’ll let you link to your site.
 In the end, this needs to be a fair value trade.

 You could be forgiven for thinking that email is going by the wayside, with all the emerging social media networks cropping up these days—but email marketing remains a very vibrant source of traffic for many bloggers (myself included), even those that are just getting started and still have small email lists.

-It’s predicted that the number of email users is going to grow from 3.7 billion to 4.1 billion by 2021.
+It’s predicted that the number of email users is going to grow from 3.7 billion to 4.1 billion by the end of 2021.
 Couple that with the evidence that blog posts are also 3.5 times more likely to get shared on social media by your email subscribers, and that’s a potent reason to invest in email marketing from day one with your blog.

 So, how can you use email marketing to more effectively promote your blog (and eventually profit)?